DoDAO-io/asset-tokenization-course/README.md

  ---

- ## Rewarding Contributors in DAOs
+ ## Asset Tokenization
- Learn how to reward contributors in DAOs by looking at case studies of some other DAOs, and also tool that enable rewarding contributors
+ This course gives introduction to asset tokenization and also covers some of the platforms that can be used for the same

  ## Description